Dhiman-topic/Inav_quadcopter_ver2.0/README.md

 # 📜 License

-This project is open-source and intended to support the INAV ecosystem.
+This project is **licensed under the GNU General Public License** and is intended to support the INAV ecosystem.

 \---